Effects of fireworks on people, animals and property

 A calming shirt can help relieve a dog’s anxiety relating to fireworks, thunderstorms and gunshots.
 To find out more about these products, search the web for ‘dog calming shirt’ or ‘dog anxiety treatment’.

 Illegal use of fireworks is an offence and carries a penalty.
-The maximum penalty is $52,250 or 6 months imprisonment.
+The penalty can be a fine of up to 400 penalty points (over $53,000 as at July 2020) or 6 months imprisonment.

 Also, if you are responsible for the loss or injury of an expensive animal through your illegal use of fireworks, you may be sued for damages.